William Messner-Loebs: Biography

 In 2005, following years of limited freelance work and the loss of his and his wife's home in the early 2000s, Messner-Loebs's financial condition was publicized in the local newspaper and comics news sites and Internet message boards.
 Author Clifford Meth teamed up with artist Neal Adams to create a benefit auction to help Messner-Loebs.
 The two also created an art tribute book entitled Heroes & Villains with all proceeds aiding Messner-Loebs.

 His financial situation improved somewhat, and he had a number of works published, including an issue of Green Arrow in 2005, and several pieces in The Three Tenors (Aardwolf Publishing), which he shared credits for along with Clifford Meth and artist Dave Cockrum.
 A new "Journey" story was included in the one-shot Many Happy Returns in 2008, and IDW Publishing reprinted the original material in paperback.
 He has done writing for Boom!
 Studios, including the four-issue Necronomicon and stories for Zombie Tales.
 He has done illustration work for the 2007 humor book Chicken Wings for the Beer Drinker's Soul and a monthly cartoon for the Livingston [County, MI] Parent Journal.
 In 2008, he discussed additional, more substantial new works with various publishers.
 In 2011, he wrote the DC Retroactive: The Flash – The '80s and DC Retroactive: Wonder Woman – The '90s one-shots.

 As of early 2018, William Messner-Loebs and his wife have continued to struggle financially, with Messner-Loebs working two part-time positions in Michigan.
 In 2019, he co-wrote, with Amy Chu, issues #3–5 of the limited series Kiss: The End for Dynamite Entertainment, and contributed to an independent comic book anthology called YEET Presents.

 In September 2020, William Messner-Loebs was named Project Editor for Resurgence Comics.

+In 2025, William Messner-Loebs published his comic autobiography Wanderland.

 Awards

 In 1985, Messner-Loebs was nominated for the Russ Manning Most Promising Newcomer Award.
 He received an Inkpot Award in 1987 and his Jonny Quest series from Comico was nominated for the Kirby Award for Best Continuing Series and Best New Series that same year.
 In 1989, Messner-Loebs was nominated for an Eisner Award as Best Writer for Jonny Quest and his Jezebel Jade series was nominated for the Eisner Award for Best Finite Series.

 For his work on The Flash, he received the first GLAAD Media Award for Outstanding Comic Book in 1992.
-He received the Bill Finger Award for Writing Excellence in 2017.

 In 2009 he won the Macabre Award for his Necronomicon comic book series.
+Messner-Loebs received the Bill Finger Award for Writing Excellence in 2017.